TACC/Lmod/docs/source/453_github_actions.rst

 Github Actions
 ~~~~~~~~~~~~~~

-The github website where Lmod has its repository supports actions.
-This is a hook to run tests to verify the soundness of any updates.

-When checking in github checks to see if there is a .github/workflows
-directory with \*.yml files.
-If they exists then github runs them
-during the check-in process.

-Lmod has two \*.yml files: docs.yml and test.yml file.
-The docs.yml
+Lmod's GitHub repository uses **GitHub Actions** to automatically run tests and checks on the codebase.
+This process ensures that any new contributions or updates maintain the stability and quality of the project.

+When code is pushed to the repository, GitHub automatically looks for workflow files in the `.github/workflows/` directory.
+Lmod uses two primary workflow files:

-file checks to see if the documentation can be built without errors.
+-   `docs.yml`: This workflow ensures that the project's documentation can be built without any errors.
-The test.yml runs three sets of tests for both Linux and MacOS with
-several versions of Lua.
+-   `test.yml`: This workflow executes a comprehensive test suite on both Linux and macOS environments, across multiple versions of Lua.

-The .yml file downloads all the dependencies for lua and the Hermes testing
+The `test.yml` workflow downloads all necessary dependencies for Lua and the testing frameworks.
+Then, it runs the following test suites:
-harness.
-Then each of the following tests are run.

 #.
-The **hermes** tm tests as describe ???
+The **hermes** system tests, which are described in detail in :doc:`442_testing`.
 #.
-The lua based **busted** unit tests
+The **busted** unit tests, which focus on verifying individual data structures and functions within Lmod.
 #.
-The **Lmod_test_suite**.
-These tests are run with Lmod installed.
-The tm tests are run directly from the source tree.

-The **hermes** system tests have been previously described in ???
+The **Lmod Test Suite**, which runs tests on a full Lmod installation to validate end-to-end functionality.

-The **busted** unit tests exist to test various data structures in Lmod separately.
-For example, the Avail test in `spec/Avail/Avail_spec.lua` verifies the `Avail` command in different modes:
+The **busted** unit tests are designed to test various components in isolation.
+For example, tests for the `avail` command in `spec/Avail/Avail_spec.lua` cover different modes of operation:

 - **Terse Mode**: Checks the output for available modules in a concise format.
 - **Default Only**: Verifies the output for default modules only.